blbadger/blbadger.github.io/language-representations.md

 		return x
 ```

-When we generate an input after a few hundred iterations of Equation \eqref{eq1}, passing in the resulting embeddings to be inverted by Equation \eqref{eq2} we get generated prompts
+When we generate an input after a few hundred iterations of Equation \eqref{eq2}, passing in the resulting embeddings to be inverted by Equation \eqref{eq3} we get generated inputs

 $$
  \mathtt{\; Lime \; Lime  \;is \; blueactly} \\
  \mathtt{\; enessidateidate \; postp.}
 $$

-If a language modeling head is attached to this first transformer block, we find that these two prompts really are viewed nearly equally, in the sense that the next predicted token for both is $\mathtt{%}$ (for one particular random initialization for GPT-2).
+If a language modeling head is attached to this first transformer block, we find that these two inputs really are viewed nearly equally, in the sense that the next predicted token for both is $\mathtt{ % }$ (for one particular random initialization for GPT-2).

-If we increase the number of maximum interations $N$ of our gradient descent procedure in Equation \eqref{eq1} we have
+If we increase the number of maximum interations $N$ of our gradient descent procedure in \eqref{eq2} we have

 $$
- \mathtt{\; Terr \;sky \;is \; blue.} \\
+ \mathtt{\; Terr \; sky \; is \; blue.} \\
  \mathtt{\; cyclists \; sky  \; is \; blue.}
 $$

-And increasing the total iterations $N$ further ($N \geq 1000$) for \eqref{eq1} yields a smaller $L^2$ distance between $a$ and $a_g$ and a greater probability of recovering the original prompt
+And increasing the total iterations $N$ further (to $N \geq 1000$) yields a smaller $L^2$ distance between $a$ and $a_g$ and a greater probability of recovering the original prompt

 $$
 \mathtt{The \; sky \; is \; blue.}
 $$

 although most generated prompts are close but not quite equal to the original.
-This is unsurprising given that the transformer model is not invertible, such that
+This is unsurprising given that the transformer model is not invertible, such that many inputs may yield an identical output.

 $$
 \mathtt{The \; shades \; is \; blue.}
 $$

 With an increase in the number of transformer blocks before the output modeling head, it becomes more difficult to recover the target inptut $a$.
-For example, may iterations of Equation \eqref{eq1} a model with blocks 1 and 2 we have a generated prompt of
+For example, many iterations of Equation \eqref{eq2} a model with blocks 1 and 2 we have a generated prompt of

 $$
 \mathtt{The \; sky \; is \; tragedies.}